Vocational Nursing Application Process: Traditional Daytime Track

 If you previously graduated from the ACC Vocational Nursing program, please see the FAQ about additional steps to complete to complete the Health Sciences – Vocational Nursing Specialty AAS.

 - Activate your ACC email account.
 All correspondence regarding your application will be sent to your ACC email address.
 For information on how to set up your ACC email account, please see this page.

 - Complete program-required immunizations and retain a copy of your immunization form.

 - Complete the Vocational Nursing Program Information Session.
 Retain a copy of the post test confirmation email to submit to CastleBranch as part of the application process.

-- Schedule the ATI TEAS for Nursing (Not applicable to Spring 2021 admissions.
-Please see this link).
-Students must take the TEAS prior to submission of application.
-TEAS test score expires two (2) years from date of examination.
+- All applicants must complete the TEAS Exam (Nursing version) before submitting an application.
+For information on how to schedule your TEAS Exam through an ACC testing center, click here.
+You may also choose to schedule your TEAS Exam online or at a PSA testing center.
+TEAS Exam scores expire two (2) years from date of examination.
 TEAS may only be taken two times.
 If a third time is needed, please contact the Vocational Nursing Department for permission.
 A minimum score of 58.7% is required to submit an application.
-Detailed instructions for how to download the correct score report for your application can be found here.
-Listed below are resources to aid in preparing for the ATI TEAS examination:
+Listed below are resources to aid in preparing for the TEAS Exam: